 If you know a veteran or Gold Star family member with a story to tell, record an interview with the Veterans History Project, opens a new window of the Library of Congress American Folklife Center.
 It collects and preserves the firsthand interviews and narratives of United States military veterans and Gold Star family members from World War I through the present.

 If you know a veteran who needs a helping hand, get familiar with benefits offered by the U.S. government and the state of Georgia.
-Unfortunately scammers abound, opens a new window, so use trusted government sources such as these:
+Unfortunately scammers abound, opens a new window both for those wishing to help a veteran, opens a new window and for the veterans themselves, opens a new window, so use trusted government sources such as these:

 - The National Resource Directory, opens a new window is a portal to information on benefits, compensation, family and caregiver support, housing and transportation, education, training and employment, health, financial and legal support, assistive technology and recreational programs for wounded or ill veterans, their families and caregivers.
 Listings are vetted and maintained by the Defense Health Agency.

 - The National Archives site for veterans, opens a new window has information on how to get copies of service records, opens a new window, how to correct or make changes to service records, and how to get replacement medals and decorations.